Nym Cooke has been leading choruses, choirs, and community singings for thirty years.

 He currently teaches music, writing, local history, and mindfulness practice at Eagle Hill School in Hardwick, Massachusetts.
 Along with QVS, he also directs American Harmony, a small chorus specializing in early American music.

-Nym is an accomplished choral arranger and editor with two volumes of a Christmas carol collection, Awake to Joy!, in print, and a major anthology of early American choral music, American Harmony, approaching completion.
-For the past two decades he has led participatory singings from Awake to Joy! and from an unpublished collection of 19th-century American songs.
+Nym is an accomplished choral arranger and editor with two volumes of a Christmas carol collection, Awake to Joy!, in print for over ten years, and a major anthology of early American choral music, American Harmony, just published.
+For the past three decades he has led participatory singings from Awake to Joy! and from an unpublished collection of 19th-century American songs.